MicrosoftDocs/mixed-reality/enthusiast-guide/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md

 </tr>
 <tr>
     <td style="vertical-align: middle">Power</td>
-    <td style="vertical-align: middle; text-align: center;">USB 3.0 (Type A) ports</td>
+    <td style="vertical-align: middle; text-align: center;">USB 3.0 ports</td>
-    <td style="vertical-align: middle; text-align: center;">USB 3.0 (Type A) ports</td>
+    <td style="vertical-align: middle; text-align: center;">USB 3.0 ports</td>
 </tr>
 </table>

 **Additional information:**

 * Larger laptops with screens of at least 15" do the best.
-* For the best experience, we recommend an 8th Gen Intel® Core™ or 7th Gen Intel® Core™ i5 processor.
-* Hybrid graphics configurations are compatible only with Windows Mixed Reality Ultra.
+* Hybrid graphics configurations are compatible only with Windows Mixed Reality 90Hz.
 The discrete graphics adapter in any hybrid configuration must meet all the requirements listed in the Windows Mixed Reality guidelines for discrete graphics adapters.
-* If you have a discrete graphics card that should run Windows Mixed Reality Ultra, but it's defaulting to a 60 Hz (60 frames per second) refresh rate, use a full-size DisplayPort to HDMI 2.0 adapter to plug in your headset and enable a 90-Hz refresh rate.
+* If you have a discrete graphics card that should run Windows Mixed Reality 90Hz, but it's defaulting to a 60Hz (60 frames per second) refresh rate, use a full-size DisplayPort to HDMI 2.0 adapter to plug in your headset and enable a 90Hz refresh rate.
 * Different headsets may require different hardware ports, so make sure your PC has the correct ports or [necessary adapters](Recommended-adapters-for-Windows-Mixed-Reality-Capable-PCs.md) to connect to your headset.

 >[!NOTE]